This is a guide to the work visa for Indian citizens and other expatriates looking to undergo employment in Russia.

 Coming to work in Russia as a foreigner is a complicated and lengthy process for most people, involving a lot of paperwork and preparation in advance.
 The Russian government currently has quotas on the number of foreign nationals permitted to work in Russia.
 These are determined annually.

 Gaining a Russian work permit means following a procedure that involves both you and your employer.
 It is important to get this right; Russian authorities can impose heavy fines on employers for not sticking to the rules, affecting your right to remain in Russia.
 This guide to the Russian work permit for Indian citizens and other expatriates includes:

 - Who can get a Russian work visa and permit?

 - Work visa exemptions in Russia

-- Coming to work in Russia as an employee
+- Coming to Russia to work as an employee

 - Types of Russian work permits